Three-dimensional imaging of hadrons with hard exclusive reactions: advances in experiment, theory, phenomenology, and lattice QCD: Recent status of experiments

 where $\phi$ is the angle between the lepton scattering and photon production planes, $F_1$ and $F_2$ are the Dirac and Pauli form factors, and $k=-t/4M^2_N$.
 Due to the different values of $F_1$ and $F_2$ for the proton and neutron, and to the small value of $\xi$, the BSA turns to be mainly sensitive to $\Im \mathcal{H}$ of the proton, if the target is a proton, and to $\Im \mathcal{E}$ of the neutron, if the target is a neutron.

-The importance of neutron targets in the DVCS phenomenology was established by a pioneering Hall A experiment~\cite{JeffersonLabHallA:2007jdm}, that was then repeated with higher statistics \cite{Benali:2020vma}.
-Both experiments measured polarized-beam cross section differences for DVCS off a neutron from a deuterium target by detecting the scattered electron and the DVCS/BH photon ($ed\to e'\gamma (np,d) $) and then subtracting data taken, in the same detection topology, on a hydrogen target ($ep\to e'\gamma (p)$).
+{For the recent results on DVCS off proton targets from Hall A and CLAS see Refs.~\cite{CLAS:2015bqi,JeffersonLabHallA:2022pnx,CLAS:2022syx}.} The importance of neutron targets in the DVCS phenomenology was established by a pioneering Hall A experiments~\cite{JeffersonLabHallA:2007jdm,Benali:2020vma} measuring polarized-beam cross section differences for DVCS off a neutron from a deuterium target by detecting the scattered electron and the DVCS/BH photon.
+The recent CLAS12 n-DVCS experiment measured the BSA off a neutron from a deuterium target detecting additionally the recoil neutron.

-We have presented results for the BSA of neutron-DVCS (nDVCS) from a deuterium target, $ed \to e'n\gamma(p)$.
-This is the first nDVCS measurement with detection of the recoil neutron.

-The experiment was conducted at JLab in Hall B, utilizing the large acceptance spectrometer CLAS12~\cite{Burkert:2020akg} and the longitudinally polarized electron beam produced by the CEBAF.
-An average beam polarization of $\sim$85\% was measured throughout the experiment using the M{\o}ller polarimeter.
-The 5-cm-long target was filled with unpolarized liquid deuterium.
-The experiment ran between February 2019 and January 2020 over three periods, collecting an integrated luminosity of roughly 285~fb$^{-1}$.
-A quarter of the data was taken at a beam energy of 10.6~GeV, another quarter at 10.2~GeV, and half at 10.4~GeV.

-Events with at least one electron, one photon, and one neutron were selected for the DVCS analysis.
-In the case where multiple final-state particles of the same type were detected in an event, all possible combinations were examined.
-The chosen combination was the one minimizing a $\chi^2$-like quantity calculated using variables related to the exclusive final state.

-Several cuts were applied in order to ensure proper particle identification and select the relevant kinematic region for the DVCS reaction.
-Fiducial cuts were applied to remove the edges of the detector.
-Imposing $Q^2>1$~GeV$^{2}$ and $W>2$~GeV ensured the applicability of the leading-twist GPD formalism and minimized contributions from nucleon resonances.